 Our open enrollment policy allows students to enter treatment at any time.

-If your son has earned credits from an accredited school or program those credits will transfer to Oxbow Academy.
+If your son has earned credits from an accredited school or program, those credits will transfer to Oxbow Academy.
 Students leave Oxbow Academy with an official transcript to facilitate transferring credits earned at Oxbow Academy to other schools.

 Oxbow Academy uses a secular approach based on professional standards in treating students with sexual behavioral problems.
 Over the years, we have observed that many of our students have a desire for more spirituality as they begin to overcome their sexual issues and see themselves and others differently.
 We work closely with our families to provide their student with any religious needs parents’ desire.

 Many of the families we work with have expressed frustration about previous treatment programs that have been unsuccessful in helping their son.
 Some of the programs have helped their son in certain areas of his life but were unable or unwilling to work with his sexual issues.
 Oxbow Academy specializes in helping students with sexual behavioral problems.
-However, we take a holistic approach and also help our students with non-sexual issues as well as: anxiety disorders, drug issues, alcohol issues, depression, self harm, anger issues, social issues, and other diagnoses.
-We have found that once our students gain competency in dealing with their sexual issues the other areas they struggle with begin to subside and they are better able to manage the stressors in their lives.
+However, we take a holistic approach and also help our students with non-sexual issues as well as: anxiety disorders, drug issues, alcohol issues, depression, self-harm, anger issues, social issues, and other diagnoses.
+We have found that once our students gain competency in dealing with their sexual issues that the other areas they struggle with begin to subside and they are better able to manage the stressors in their lives.

 You Have Questions, We Have Answers.
 Your Call is Confidential.

 Oxbow Academy is fully operational during the COVID-19 crisis.
 Contact us if you need help with treatment for sexual addiction, sexual abuse, pornography abuse and other compulsive behavior issues.